 A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

-When the Smoke Clears Away Tomorrow (January 30th) at the HIRASAWA KANGA (平沢官衙遺跡) What SPECIAL WORD Shall Be Revealed ? (weather permitting)
+When the Smoke Clears Away ( on Saturday January 25th) at the HIRASAWA KANGA (平沢官衙遺跡) What SPECIAL WORD Shall Be Revealed ? (weather permitting)

-On the morning of January 26th 2013 the grass in front of the reconstructed buildings of the HIRASAWA KANGA was burned- except for a few patches which spelled the word KOKORO (heart, or sprirt)
+(From a past year) The grass in front of the reconstructed buildings of the HIRASAWA KANGA was burned- except for a few patches which spelled the word KOKORO (heart, or spirit)

 By Avi Landau

 The local farmers tell me that in the morning hours there is LITTLE WIND during Tsukuba`s winter season- which is usually the windiest time of year here.
-I guess that that is the why the SHIBA YAKI (芝焼き) grass burning ceremony held in front of the HIRASAWA KANGA ISEKI- a beautiful reconstruction of official Nara and Heain Period Storehouses in Tsukuba`s Hojo district, is scheduled for an early 9 AM start on a Saturday morning (though the burning did not actually get underway until 10!): the calmer conditions help keep the fires from getting out of hand.
+I guess that that is the why the SHIBA YAKI (芝焼き) grass burning ceremony held in front of the HIRASAWA KANGA ISEKI- a beautiful reconstruction of official Nara and Heain Period Storehouses in Tsukuba`s Hojo district, is scheduled for an early 9 AM start on a Saturday morning (the actual burning will not actually get underway until 10!): the calmer conditions help keep the fires from getting out of hand.

 The Hirasawa Kanga site with the twin peaks of Mt.
-Tsukuba in background (The grass-burning ceremony will be held tomorrow January 31st)
+Tsukuba in background (The grass-burning ceremony will be held on Saturday January 25, 2020)

 The HIRASAWA KANGA enveloped in the smoke created by the burning grass on the day of the SHIBA YAKI (芝焼き)

 (The event as I experienced it in a past year)